-1. Develop and implement a District Equity Action Plan to understand and address any outstanding water equity issues within the District including, access, participation in decision-making, and disproportionate impacts or reduced benefits.
+1. Develop and implement a Marin Water Equity Action Plan to understand and address any outstanding water equity issues within Marin Water including, access, participation in decision-making, and disproportionate impacts or reduced benefits.

 Metrics:

 - Are actions identified in the Equity Action Plan invested in and implemented? - Water is available for all users and water quality meets all state and federal regulations.